 - Please use acrylic yarn that could be washed if needed.

 - The pattern can be the creator's choice.
 Finished projects should be 6-7 inches wide and at least 60 inches long (think about wrapping a scarf around your own neck to stay warm in a drafty room).
 If you add fringe, which is optional, please be sure that the scarf itself is at least 60 inches long before the fringe.
 You can also download suggested patterns below.

-- Once your congregation commits to creating a specific number of scarves, you will receive that number of tags; the tags have a space for the creator to write his or her name and church, and to put a dot on a map of the Dakotas-Minnesota Area that indicates the creator's approximate geographic location.
+- Your congregation should have received a tag for each scarf you committed to making; the tags have a space for the creator to write his or her name and church, and to put a dot on a map of the Dakotas-Minnesota Area that indicates the creator's approximate geographic location.
 Use a piece of purple yarn to attach a tag to each scarf.

 - As the scarves are being created, invite the creators to be in prayer for General Conference 2020, and for the recipient of their scarves.